mcfnord/cem/src/ref/gal-nov14.md

 lit up.
 She instructed me to call her “sweety”.
 At the next bowling alley visit, she extended this request to include “sweetheart” and “ladybug”.
 I believe the message given to her was that calling me Dad made ME uncomfortable.
-This is consistent with the “we must be thoughtful” manipulation Donna practices.
+This could be consistent with the “we must be thoughtful” manipulation Donna practices.
 Addressing it directly by saying I like when she called me Dad put her greatly at ease and appeared to make her face light up.
-How much damage will be done to her before she is wise enough to see though this sort of manipulation?

 Alienation effort against me
 ----------------------------

-During a visit in Downtown Tacoma, on October 9^th^, Chloe said Donna had claimed I had voluntarily delivered Chloe to Donna because I was unable to care for her for “that week”.
-I said that was untrue.
-Chloe became upset and responded, “Grandma is tring to make me not like you!
-Why?
-Why is she doing that?”
-I told Chloe I did not know, and that she needed to ask Donna why.
-Charlotte observed and participated in the conversation.

-On June 20^th^, Chloe said, "Grandma says you weren't mom's partner."
+On June 20^th^, 2014, Chloe said, "Grandma says you weren't mom's partner."

-On June 20^th^, Chloe asked, "Why were you mean to Darin?"
+On June 20^th^, 2014, Chloe asked, "Why were you mean to Darin?"
 Chloe did not see me with Darin Murphy, so she is recounting something second-hand, probably the conflict about control of Emily’s personal property.
 Her perception is that I was mean to Darin Murphy.
-Why should a child be given the perception that anyone was mean to anyone?
 This is certainly not her own appraisal, because she could not have witnessed any conversation between Darin and me.

-On June 20^th^, Chloe asked, "Why won't you give back mom's phone?"
+On June 20^th^, 2014, Chloe asked, "Why won't you give back mom's phone?"
 Chloe explained that someone on Emily's phone had a horse (which I had never heard before, and am not aware of any horse ride previously), and that due to my possession of the phone, she was unable to "ride a horse rather than thinking about mom's death."
 I am executor of Emily's estate, with legal obligations that should be clear to the adults involved.
 Previously Darin Murphy had exerted substantial pressure to gain control of this telephone.
 I have never received any request for this contact’s information.
 An adult introduced this explanation to Chloe, abusing her in the conflict while also alienating me from her.

-During the visit to the Puyallup Fair in 2014, Chloe told me, “Grandma says you aren’t really family.”
+During the visit to the Puyallup Fair on September 10^th^, 2014, Chloe told me, “Grandma says you aren’t really family.”
 When I asked Chloe what she thinks, she said she was not sure if I am family, but went on to say she wished to reside with me.

+During a visit in Downtown Tacoma, on October 9^th^, 2014, Chloe said Donna had claimed I had voluntarily delivered Chloe to Donna because I was unable to care for her for “that week”.
+I said that was untrue.
+Chloe became upset and responded, “Grandma is trying to make me not like you!
+Why?
+Why is she doing that?”
+I told Chloe I did not know, and that she needed to ask Donna why.
+Charlotte observed and participated in the conversation.

 Deprivation from critical therapy
 ---------------------------------

 On June 20^th^, Chloe said, "I can't go to Gilda's Club.
 Not even Camp Sparkle!"
-Only after the effort of my father did Chloe attend Camp Sparkle, which she speaks of regularly and fondly.
+Only after a successful effort by my father to influence CPS did Chloe attend Camp Sparkle, which she speaks of regularly and fondly.
 Why has CPS and Donna Mairs separated Chloe from the well-laid plans for this period established by her mother and me, including Grant Elementary for the Expressive Arts, Gilda's Club, Camp Sparkle, and Bridges grief therapy?
 Chloe is unusually artistic and expressive!
-But her therapy regime has been replaced with a non-art therapist.
+But her therapy regime has been gutted.

 Alienation effort against my family
 -----------------------------------

 On June 20^th^, Chloe said, “"Grandma says I can't see you and I can't see anyone in your family, not even Epona!"
-Donna Mairs also prohibited Howard Dempsey from attending the visit on that day at his home.
+Donna Mairs also prohibited Howard Dempsey from attending the visit on that day at his own home.
 On October 1^st^, Chloe explained that Donna prohibits all adult members of my family from attending visits, unless the visit occurs on their own property.
 Chloe stated that she wished they could attend.
 I agreed to keep asking Donna to approve any adult member of my family.
-On about 4 occasions since, I invited Donna to choose an adult member of my family to attend a visit, or invite Chloe to choose.
+On about five occasions since, I invited Donna to choose an adult member of my family to attend a visit, or invite Chloe to choose.
 Donna first chose Epona, a 13 year old.
-When I explained that Epona was not an adult, Donna prohibited any other members from attending.
+When I explained that Epona was not an adult, Donna prohibited any other family members from attending.
 Once I failed to explicitly prohibit Epona from being chosen, so Donna chose her again.
 On November 8^th^ Chloe explained that Donna’s strictness is rooted in not wanting Chloe exposed to any “bad influences.”
 I continue requesting the GAL to overrule this hostile effort to destroy relationships Chloe developed with Emily’s full support over 5 years, which I can substantiate with strong photographic evidence.
 I also strongly object to the characterization of my family as full of “bad influences,” **especially in conversations with Chloe Murphy**.

-My biological family regularly took her to the park, zoo, and mountain, or just played with Chloe while I cared for Emily.
+My biological family regularly took Chloe to the park, zoo, and mountain, or just played with Chloe while I cared for Emily.
 I have no reason to believe they are a bad influence on anyone, and Chloe misses them.

 Efforts at resolution
 ---------------------